Tips To Help Plan The Perfect Destination Wedding

 As the resident authority on weddings at Nicole Williams Collective, I combine personal style, tradition, the latest trends and etiquette guidelines to help my couples celebrate their unique love stories.
 One of the services I also offer is destination wedding planning.
 So for those of you planning or thinking about a destination wedding here are some tips to plan the perfect destination wedding for you.

 First things first!
 When thinking about a destination wedding you will need to do your research to find out what each country's legalities are, as some countries has varying residency requirements for weddings.
 For example, you need to be in Turks and Caicos 24 hours, England seven (7) days, and France require 40 days before you can legally get married; while in some countries there are different types of people who can legally marry you, and some only do civil ceremonies.

 Speaking of personalizing your wedding.
 The destination of your choice will strongly determine the mood (rustic, sophisticated, beachy) of your wedding.
 When designing your wedding the elements along with the location, activities and overall vibe is how you show off your personal style.
-When it comes to your wedding size for a destination wedding, I say go with what make you comfortable.
-Destination weddings also tend to get less RSVPs (which keeps your guest count low, but is not always the case) as most are not able to afford the added cost for hotel and travel.
+When it comes to your wedding size for a destination wedding, I say go with what makes you comfortable.
+Destination weddings also tend to get less RSVPs (which can help to keep your guest count low, but is not always the case) as most are not able to afford the added cost for hotel and travel.

 The best weather for destination weddings tend to correspond with tourist season, which means more crowds, less hotel or venue availabilities, and higher rates.
 So your best bet (outside of the off-season) is to reserve venues and hotel blocks immediately.
 This is where your save-the-dates come in, as you'll need to notify your guests about 10 to 12 months in advance so they can start making arrangements.